theAlgorithmist/TSProgrammingTestProblems/README.md

 In any event, I included LCM and GCD with both recursive and non-recursive implementations of the latter.
 And, just in case someone springs this on you (i.e. grabbed a problem off the internet to try and make themselves look cool), I included extended Euclid as a bonus :)  Use that one when it's time for you to ask questions as it's a very important algorithm in the analysis of linear congruences.

+### Folder: tothemoon

+Source: Email

+Problem:  NASA has invented a Fibonacci Warp Drive.
+Each 'jump' of the drive moves a spaceship almost instantaneously to the next Fibonacci number of miles in distance.
+How many jumps would it take to reach the moon?

+Solution:  Well, the problem requires a bit of clarification, as stated.
+The moon is not a constant distance from the earth, although the average distance can be taken to be 238,856 miles.
+I suppose this makes an interesting discussion problem since the gap between Fibonacci numbers grows very rapidly.
+It is likely that for a given distance, there is no integral number of 'jumps' that will exactly reach the desired distance.
+So, I hope NASA also has an ion engine that can move the ship in-between jumps :)

+The next issue is where does the 'jumping' begin?
+The Fibonacci sequence is 0, 1, 1, 2, 3, 5, 8, ...
+So, does the first jump move the ship zero miles?
+Do the next two jumps move it to one mile?
+Inquiring minds want to know ...

+Regardless of how 'jumping' is interpreted, the crux of the problem is finding a Fibonacci number that is as close as possible to a given number.
+As with any problem involving Fibonacci numbers, my first thought is of Binet's formula.
+One term of the sequence can be safely ignored (at least for the numbers we are dealing with), so the inverse equation is a tractable formula using logarithms.

+The supplied code computes a 'near' number and then uses the _fibonacci_ function from an above problem to compute the next number in sequence.
+The closest number to the input distance of 238856 is used to determine _n_ (the _n-th_ Fibonacci number, starting at index 0).

+From there, you can apply your personal interpretation to compute the number of jumps.

+Beam me up, Scotty :)

 ### Contributions

 Contributions are welcome.
 Email me if you wish to submit a problem and I will add it to the collection as soon as time allows.
 If you would like to submit a problem whose solution you implemented in Typescript, then submit a pull request or send me the source via email (along with a brief text blurb describing the problem and solution).
 You will receive attribution and a link to your web site/blog/etc. if provided.